Application Forms and Procedures

 However, SAT scores can be used to meet the minimum subject requirement for Law-related courses, i.e. if you did not obtain the minimum B3 grade (for old syllabus) / B (for new syllabus) for General Paper (GP) or B in Knowledge & Inquiry (KI) (for new syllabus) required for Law-related courses, you may submit your GP result (at least a C6 / E grade) together with a minimum score of 700 for SAT Critical Reading/Evidence-Based Reading & Writing score, to satisfy the subject requirement.

 Only SAT Critical Reading/Evidence-Based Reading & Writing scores obtained in the 5 years leading up to 19 March of the year of application will be considered.
-For applications closing on 19 March 2017, the validity period for SAT score is from 19 March 2012 to 19 March 2017 (both dates inclusive).
-Therefore the last acceptable test date for SAT score is 21 January 2017 (April/May 2017 SAT scores will not be considered).
+For applications closing on 19 March 2018, the validity period for SAT score is from 19 March 2013 to 19 March 2018 (both dates inclusive).